Trial of Saddam Hussein: Reactions to the verdict

+Egypt: President Hosni Mubarak warned against the death penalty for Saddam, stating that "Carrying out this verdict will explode violence like waterfalls in Iraq," and that "the verdict will transform [Iraq] into blood pools and lead to a deepening of the sectarian and ethnic conflicts."

+Hamas: A spokesman for Hamas condemned Saddam's sentencing, stating that "We as the Palestinian people support whoever supports our people, and president Saddam Hussein was one of those," that "there was not a fair trial and those who judged him were those who participated in the affair of the Abu Ghraib prison and crimes in Palestine," and that "the trial took place under American occupation of Iraq."

 India: External Affairs Minister Pranab Mukherjee reacted guardedly to the death sentence, saying such verdicts should not appear to be "victor's justice" and should be acceptable to the people of Iraq and the international community.
 In a statement, he said "such life and death decisions require credible due process of law."